MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 `ptr` -- a pointer of type `Other*` to the resource to be managed. `T` must be a complete type.
 If the function fails (because the control block cannot be allocated) it evaluates the expression `delete ptr`.

-`ptr, dtor` -- a pointer of type `Other*` to the resource to be managed and a deleter for that resource.
-If the function fails (because the control block cannot be allocated), it calls `dtor(ptr)`, which must be well defined.
+`ptr, deleter` -- a pointer of type `Other*` to the resource to be managed and a deleter for that resource.
+If the function fails (because the control block cannot be allocated), it calls `deleter(ptr)`, which must be well defined.

-`ptr, dtor, alloc` -- a pointer of type `Other*` to the resource to be managed, a deleter for that resource, and an allocator to manage any storage that must be allocated and freed.
-If the function fails (because the control block can't be allocated) it calls `dtor(ptr)`, which must be well defined.
+`ptr, deleter, alloc` -- a pointer of type `Other*` to the resource to be managed, a deleter for that resource, and an allocator to manage any storage that must be allocated and freed.
+If the function fails (because the control block can't be allocated) it calls `deleter(ptr)`, which must be well defined.

 `sp` -- a `shared_ptr<Other>` object that owns the resource to be managed.